 The full-service digital advertising agency based in Royal Oak that was founded in 2007.
 The agency specializes in search engine optimization, search engine marketing, display advertising, web development/maintenance, social networking and public relations.
 SS Digital Media serves a wide variety of clients from the corporate world to the small business owner.
 This position will show interns how to work in the fast-paced digital era and how deadlines are handled in the real world.
 Interns must have great writing skills, some AP style experience, and the ability to work within a team and meet deadlines.
 Interns will also learn how to use online applications such as WordPress, basic HTML, Google Analytics and more.
 This is an unpaid internship.
 The internship requests a 16-week commitment and also requests you are in the office at least two days per week.
-We are hiring for Fall/Winter 2012.
-We will also be hiring for Summer 2013.
-For more information or to send your résumé, contact email@example.com
+For more information or to send your résumé, contact firstname.lastname@example.org

 OAKLAND UNIVERSITY SCHOOL OF MEDICINE —